emissary-ingress/emissary/user-guide/advanced-rate-limiting.md

 In Ambassador Edge Stack, each request can have multiple *labels*.
 Labels are arbitrary key/value pairs that contain any metadata about a given request, e.g., its IP, a hard-coded value, the path of the request, and so forth.
 The Rate Limit Service processes these labels and enforces any limits that are set on a label.
 Labels can be assigned to *domains*, which are separate namespaces.
 Typically, different teams would be responsible for different domains.

 ## Configuring Rate Limiting: The 50,000 foot view

 Logically, configuring rate limiting is straightforward.

 1. Configure a specific mapping to include one or more request labels.
 2. Configure a limit for a given request label with the `RateLimit` resource.

-In the examples below, we'll use the backend service of the tour sample application used in the [Getting Started](https://www.getambassador.io/user-guide/getting-started#3-creating-your-first-service).

 ## Example 1: Global rate limiting for availability